pipegalera/Andrew-Ng-Neural-Networks-and-Deep-Learning/README.tex.md

 ```

 This allows to write quite a flexible code, but it also allows to start creating product matrices that create bugs difficult to track.
-Specify always the matrix shape and don't use rank 1 matrices: $np.random.randn(5,1)$ instead of $np.random.randn(5)$ for a five column vector for example.
+Specify always the matrix shape and don't use rank 1 matrices: "np.random.randn(5,1)" instead of "np.random.randn(5)" for a five column vector, for example.